leela-zero/leela-zero/README.md

 # Fast Leela Zero with Theano

 The idea is to run the forwarding step of neural network in a seperated process.
-Leela Zero then communicates with the process using TCP packets (sending input boards and receiving the results).
+Leela Zero then communicates with the process using posix ipc.
 Current implementation uses theano for the forwarding step.

-To start games, you first need to start the TCP server, and then run multiple instances of autogtp (e.g., `./autogtp`).
+To start games, you first need to start the server, and then run multiple instances of autogtp (e.g., `./autogtp`).

-Run TCP server with command:
+Run server with command:

     cd ipc
     export THEANO_FLAGS='cast_policy=numpy+floatX,device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32'